Delamere Dairy: History

 Delamere Dairy was founded with the purchase of three goats by Liz and Roger Sutton in Delamere Forest in 1985.

 Delamere Dairy works with goat farms across the UK, and co-packers across the UK and Europe making products to the company’s specifications.
 Products are sold in both the Delamere brand and supermarket-owned labels by retailers and wholesalers throughout the UK.
 Delamere Dairy currently sells its products in 17 markets overseas.

 In 2011 Delamere opened its first overseas office in Hong Kong and was one of the first UK businesses with permission to export goat milk into the Chinese market.

 Products

 Goat milk is Delamere's primary product.
 They produce a whole, semi-skimmed, and skimmed version of goat milk as an alternative to cow milk.
 Goat milk has become popular with consumers who have an intolerance to cow milk.

 Delamere's products include goat cheeses, yoghurts, and butter.
 The goat milk is also available as UHT milk.

 Delamere launched a goat milk product for pets under the brand 'Toplife Formula'.
-The range includes a formula for dogs, puppies, cats, and kittens.